 - Mix well to combine.
 If the sauce is too thick, add more water.

-- Sprinkle freshly ground black pepper and salt.
+- Sprinkle ⅛ tsp freshly ground black pepper and ⅛ tsp Diamond Crystal kosher salt.

-- Heat the butter in a large frying pan over medium heat and add the chopped onion.
+- Heat 1 Tbsp unsalted butter in a large frying pan over medium heat and add the chopped onion.

 - Cook until no longer pink.
-And add the sliced mushrooms.
+Then, add the sliced mushrooms.

 - Add the tomato sauce and combine well with the ingredients.

-- Add the rice and combine with sauce until it is well coated.
+- Add 2 cups cooked Japanese short-grain rice and combine with the sauce until it is well coated.

-- Add the green peas and give a final toss.
+- Add 2 Tbsp green peas and give a final toss.

-- If you have an Omurice Mold, fill the mold with fried rice, pressing down with spatula without making the rice mushy.
+- If you have an omurice mold, fill the mold with the fried rice, pressing down with a spatula without making the rice mushy.

 - Flip onto the plate and release the mold.